World Squash: Background

 In its early days, international Squash was controlled by the Squash Rackets Association of England and the United States Squash Rackets Association.
 In 1966 representatives of the sport from Australia, Great Britain, India, New Zealand, Pakistan, South Africa, USA, Canada and the United Arab Republic met in London.
 To harness the growth and to promote and co-ordinate the sport, the formation of the International Squash Rackets Association (ISRF) was decided, with its first meeting being held on 5 January 1967.

 Its name was changed in 1992 to the World Squash Federation.
-In 2025, the name was changed to World Squash, as one of the preparations for the sport's Olympic debut.
+In 2025, the name was rebranded to World Squash, as one of the preparations for the sport's Olympic debut.

 It is based in Hastings in England.
 The first squash court was built in England in 1865; there are now around 50,000 courts in more than 185 nations worldwide.
-As of 2021 it has 122 member federations.
+As of 2026 it has 115 member federations.